The Evolution of the Smart Surveyor - 08/05/2020

-While there is plenty work for surveyors, the average age of surveyors is rapidly increasing.
-The average age of the professional surveyor in the U.S., for example, is currently 59 years old.
-It has become increasingly important to do more surveying with less surveyors, and that’s where technology comes in.
+While there is plenty of work for surveyors, the average age of surveyors is rapidly increasing.
+The average age of the professional surveyor in the US, for example, is currently 59 years old.
+It has become increasingly important to do more surveying with fewer surveyors, and that’s where technology comes in.
 With a focus on sensor fusion, bringing several sensors into one instrument, more work can be completed with less time and personnel.
 The Leica Pegasus:Two Ultimate is one such example of sensor fusion technology.
-With a combination of Lidar, laser scanning and imagery, the mobile mapping platform increases a working day enabling surveyors and other measurement professionals to capture reality in a variety of lighting conditions and vehicle speeds.
+With a combination of LiDAR, laser scanning and imagery, the mobile mapping platform increases a working day, enabling surveyors and other measurement professionals to capture reality in a variety of lighting conditions and vehicle speeds.
 Only with constantly evolving technology are we able to keep up, making it possible to do ‘more with less’.

 2. Surveyors are more than just surveyors

 In the early days of surveying, surveyors could be thought of as pioneers, charting the uncharted.
 This has changed significantly over the years.
 No longer are days or weeks required to bring accurate coordinates to new areas; this can now be performed with GPS/GNSS positioning in a matter of minutes, if not seconds.
 But surveyors need to embrace modern technologies in order to succeed.
 From business professionals to digital connoisseurs, the modern surveyor now often becomes the data manager, playing an instrumental role in coordinating and managing the digital progression of a project.

 3. Surveyors are embracing the latest technologies